edgarskos/Wikiget/README.md

 Set executable: chmod 750 wikiget

-Change the first shebang line to location of GNU Awk 4.+ (default: /usr/bin/awk)
+Change the first line (default: /usr/bin/awk) to location of GNU Awk 4+

 Change the "Contact" line to your Wikipedia Username